 🔗Story 📚: +1

-It’s really good.
+It’s excellent.
 The player arrives into a new world which laws they need to explore themselves.
 The laws are complex but awesome.
 They are introduced very gradually, one at a time:

 - Oh, I’m on a piece of the Earth embedded into some alien planet?
 Cool!